Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-craftstudio.md

 Finally you will find at the bottom of the column the online status indicator (click to toggle online state), the number of online players (click to refresh) and the editor's version number (click to open the `About` window).
 You can perfectly use CraftStudio when you are offline, but you won't be able to chat with your friends and you won't be able to connect to servers which require authentication so you won't be able to access the projects on those servers.

-**If you have to use CraftStudio offline** (because you don't have internet or because the ports used by the CS master server or other servers are blocked), you need to disable the authentication on your local server : click on the `My Server` button, go to the `Settings` tab then click on `Disabled`.
+**If you have to use CraftStudio offline** (because you don't have Internet or because the ports used by the CS master server or other servers are blocked), you need to disable the authentication on your local server : click on the `My Server` button, go to the `Settings` tab then click on `Disabled`.
 Go back to the `Server Status` tab then stop the server and start it again.

 You can change the projects list/friends list size by dragging the separation between the two.
-You will often be able to change a window's size by dragging a separation betweenit and another component of the interface.
+You will often be able to change a window's size by dragging a separation between it and another component of the interface.
-You can hide/display the left column by clicking just to the right of it (that's very usefull on small screens).
+You can hide/display the left column by clicking just to the right of it (that's very useful on small screens).

 #### Community Projects

+Clicking on the orange tab at the top of the left column changes the main interface to display the community projects.
+This is basically the list of almost all projects hosted on live CS servers, including your local server.
+Only the project whose membership policy is `Invite-only` are not listed.

+#### Help & Resources

+This tab gathers a few links to tutorials an other resources on the wiki to help you get started with creating a game.

+<a name="create-project"></a>
-### Creating a project
+## Creating a project

-Click on `Add or create project...` at the bottom of the project list.
+Click on the `Add or create project...` button at the bottom of the project list.

 ![Interface to connect to a server](https://dl.dropboxusercontent.com/u/51314747/CraftStudio/MinecraftTutorial/img/craftstudio-introduction/server-connect-window.png "Interface to connect to a server")
-Remember that CS projects are all hosted on a server and that a local server was installed with CS and is launched (along with the server manager) when the editor is launched itself.
+Remember that CS projects are all hosted on a server and that a local server was installed with CS and is launched along the editor (and the server manager).

 To create a project and/or add a project to your project list, you first need to connect to a server.
 That's what this windows allows you to do.
 Don't change anything as we want to connect to our own local server.
-Just click on `Connect`.
+Just click on the `Connect` button.

 ![Interface of a server you are connected to](https://dl.dropboxusercontent.com/u/51314747/CraftStudio/MinecraftTutorial/img/craftstudio-introduction/server-interface.png "Interface of a server you are connected to")
 The window that opens lets you see the projects hosted on the server.